whatwg/web-history/README.md

   by David Heinemeier Hansson.
-Among other things, it becomes notable as one of the first server-side Web-application development frameworks that provide specific support for XHR-driven Web applications (what will in 2005 start to referred to as "Ajax" applications).
+Among other things, it becomes notable as one of the first server-side Web-application development frameworks that provide specific support for XHR-driven Web applications (what will in 2005 start to be referred to as "Ajax" applications).

 - [Opera begins to ship pre-installed on some mobile devices](http://www.kddi.com/english/corporate/news_release/2004/1006/), becoming -- three years before the release of iPhone and mobile Safari --